 Conservation accomplishments are made possible through partnerships with outside agencies that include: Natural Resources Conservation Service, Hamlin County Farm Service Agency, SD Department of Ag Resource Conservation Forestry Division, SD Department of Environment and Natural Resources, U.S. Fish & Wildlife Service, SD Conservation Commission, East Dakota Water Development District, James River Water Development District, Ducks Unlimited, SD Game Fish and Parks, and Pheasants Forever.
-These organizations work with the conservation districts to allow cost share availability for dams, dugout, riparian projects, tree planting, grassed waterways, animal waste management systems and cross fencing.
+These organizations work with the conservation districts to allow cost share availability for dams, dugout, riparian projects, tree planting, grassed waterways, animal waste management systems, cover crops, and cross fencing.

 The Hamlin Conservation District has applied for grant funding to help cost share tree planting projects.
 With the grant, producers may be eligible for up to 45% of the full project funding.

 This funding, if awarded, could be utilized immediately, and ends June 30, 2021.
 We have seen an increasing interest in planting or replacing shelterbelts in our county.
 Many of these belts are past the forty year mark and are no longer serving their purpose of good wind or snow protection.
 Shelterbelts will lose their effectiveness due to age, neglect, storm damage, and disease.
 The cost to the landowners to renovate a shelterbelt is often prohibitive.
 Hamlin Conservation District is able to provide landowners with a cost share option to enable them to plant new rows, or entirely new belts.
 Livestock shelterbelts, wildlife habitats, field windbreaks, and riparian buffers would all qualify as planting projects.
 The new seedlings will be planted in spring of 2021.
 The cost share includes the planting and the fabric application.